Group formation with network constraints: Dynamic Group Formation Game

-In the unconstrained sequential group formation game, individuals are able to join any currently existing group $\left(G_{j}\in\pi(t)\right)$, or alternatively they can strike off as an individual, forming a group of size 1.
+Players move sequentially in an order of motion, $\phi$.
+At time $t$, the active player can choose to either join an existing group, $G_{j}\in\pi(t)$, or strike out on her own, forming a group of size 1.
 Thus, individual $i$'s action set at time $t$ can be denoted by $A_{i}(t)=\pi(t)\cup\emptyset$, where $\emptyset$ denotes the action of striking out as an individual.
-In the following, I will assume that individuals make their group membership decisions myopically--that is, they decide which group will maximize their return, given only the \emph{current} group structure.
-This defines a behavior strategy that simply maps the current group partition, $\pi(t)$, to the individual's action set as defined above: $\beta\left(\pi(t)\right)\in A_{i}(t)$.

-This myopic behavior strategy is identical to that used in Arnold and Schwalbe (2002) and Arnold and Wooders (2005).
-The myopia assumption is convenient because it makes the analysis more tractable.
-However, in the case of sequential coalition formation games, it is also behaviorally more reasonable than perfect foresight.
-The sequential nature of this game induces an explosion in number of possible states, making the sequential coalition formation game more like Chess or Go than Tic-tac-toe.
-Moreover, as I will mention later, one can show that myopia is not the sole cause of the observed behavior, making the assumption relatively innocuous.
+Thus, $\left(N,f(g),\phi\right)$ defines a dynamic group formation game.